calamity-inc/warframe-public-export-plus/README.md

 ### ExportUpgrades

-- Several mods share the same name, e.g. there's 3 mods called Vitality.
-These can be avoided by checking that `codexSecret` and `isStarter` are false/absent.
+- Several mods share the same name, e.g. for "Viality" and "Pressure Point" there's 3 mods each.
+Some of these might be [flawed variants](https://warframe.fandom.com/wiki/Flawed_Mods), but others might simply be forgotten development artefacts.
+These can be avoided by checking that `isStarter` and `isFrivilous` are both absent.
 - Challenge complications are combined using `/Lotus/Language/Challenges/Challenge_Complication_Combiner`.

 ### ExportWarframes